Part 54: The Riley Shepard Show

 Meanwhile, Biden has finally been granted what normally would be taken for granted in a transition, access to information and security briefings.

 On the COVID-19 front, hospitals and staff are overwhelmed with patients as cases surge, but just yesterday I had three clients tell me the same exact story: all of them had sisters that held the firm belief that the reaction to the virus is exaggerated, and the virus is just like the flu.
-It was the strangest thing to speak to three women on the same day who are going through the same experience with their sisters.
+It was the strangest thing to speak to three women on the same day who are going through the same experiences with their sisters.
 The holiday season brought out surreal conversations within these families, and the deniers saw no reason why they couldn't gather for big, indoor dinner parties this holiday season.
 One of my client's sisters said, "I choose the economy over health."

 264,000 people have died of the Corona Virus so far in the United States, and I'm wondering how bad it will get this winter when so many have these "alternate facts" about the pandemic.

 Damn it!
 Why didn't I think of this painting for blog #53, the "Oil, Water, Fire" one?
-I got captivated by the guy with the boob tattoo.
+I got captivated by the guy with the boob tattoo, and he belongs in the Halloween one, #49.
 My mother, Jan Svetlik, worked on this when I was a kid.
 I was around ten years-old when she started it.
 We were living in Oxnard California, when one day someone told Jan that the oil company, Exxon, was going to get rid of their red pegasus logo.
 She sought out an Exxon station on one of the busy roads, and took a bunch of photos before the signs went away.
 The canvas she chose was large, and she filled it with blue sky (A nice twist...better than a brown sunset, which is pretty much what Exxon can take credit for as well as Shell and the others...) and at first she made it a unicorn, as you can see, below.
 In a later version, she took the horn off the pegasus, deciding it was silly.

 During this time in Oxnard, she invited her art students to paint at her studio space.
 One of her students saw this painting and said, "Wow, my brother designed that logo for Exxon."
 Small world.
 Anyway, this one never sold.
 My mother still has it, sans horn.